 Based in Hawick, Scotland ‘ The home of cashmere’ the Scottish Cashmere Company was set up to revolutionise cashmere.
 Our aim was to keep the luxury feel of cashmere but add our own unique style.
 So we set about taking traditional cashmere styles cutting, shaping and styling them with buttons, fabrics and studs to create some truly luxurious cashmere designs.

-Each piece is individually made using the finest cashmere.
+Each of our cashmere pieces are individually made using the finest cashmere.
 Our talented Scottish seamstresses hand sew on all the buttons, trimmings and studs.
 This makes each luxurious piece of cashmere unique and nearly all of our styles are limited editions.
 We use all types of buttons and materials including vintage collections and on occasion only make one bespoke garment.

 It may be the soft Scottish waters, the unique craftsmanship or the rare and precious yarns – whatever it is, from the first time our Scottish cashmere touches your skin you won’t want to take it off!